plotly/plotly.github.io/_posts/2016-02-15-workspace-themes.md

 ---
+layout: two_column_layout
 title: Workspace Themes
-date: 2016-02-15 00:00:00 Z
-permalink: "/themes/"
-tags:
-- plotlybasic
-layout: two_column_layout
 subtitle: How to add themes to your Plotly graphs
+permalink: /themes/
-imageurl: "/static/images/themes/themes-thumbnail.jpg"
+imageurl: /static/images/themes/themes-thumbnail.jpg
 state: active
+tags: plotlybasic
 meta_description: A tutorial on how to add themes to Plotly graphs.
 Plotly is the easiest way to graph and share your data.
 actioncall: Share your grids, plots and folders
 ---